 About Heart of a Royal

 Brought to the palace as a newborn, the royal life bestowed upon Mackenna Sparrow was never meant to last forever.
 With Princess Alina engaged to be married, Mackenna’s presence as companion is no longer required and, like it or not, she must return to the birthright which should have been hers – that of a commoner.
 But not everyone at the palace wants her gone.
 When the truths she’s based her life on start crumbling as fast as her future, will she find the courage to trust, both herself and the prince she’s fallen in love with?

 Click here to get your copy!

 WOW!
 This book.
-Was kinda an eye opener for me.
+Was kinda an eye-opener for me.
 I honestly did not know what to expect when I picked up this book to read.
 Growing up I was kind of a late bloomer regarding reading.
-Therefore, I never (and I mean never) read any YA fiction I would only read what was required of me for school assignments.
-I took a chance on reading this book because I thought the description sounded good (I have been trying to pick books solely based on descriptions).
-It did not disappoint me.
-This book though makes me want to go back and see if there are any other good YA books out there (anyone have some good recommendations?).
+Therefore, I never (and I mean never) read any YA fiction.
+I would only read what was required of me for school assignments.
+So, I took a chance to read this book because I thought the description sounded good (I have been trying to pick books solely based on descriptions) and it did not disappoint me.
+This book though makes me want to go back and see if there are any other good YA books out there (does anyone have some good recommendations?).
 Seriously, I mean this wonderfully worded prose was within the first chapter:

 “But then, there You were

 Holding out Your hand for me to take